China’s steel prices are surging

 Investors should note that the rally in steel prices is not entirely driven by fundamentals.
 The China Iron and Steel Industry Association (or CISA) noted in August that the surge in steel futures was driven by speculation over the impact of future capacity cuts.

 While some analysts feel that the current steel margins could seem unsustainably high, they could continue for a while due to the mounting supply restrictions.

 Impact on mining companies

-A halt in the steel price rally in China, therefore, would likely be negative for seaborne suppliers (PICK) such as Rio Tinto (RIO), BHP Billiton (BHP) (BBL), Vale (VALE), and Cliffs Natural Resources (CLF).
+While high steel prices are supporting steel production and thus iron ore demand, the unsustainable margins could lead to a correction in the coming months.
+A halt in the steel price rally in China would be negative for seaborne suppliers (PICK) such as Rio Tinto (RIO), BHP Billiton (BHP) (BBL), Vale (VALE), and Cliffs Natural Resources (CLF).